EHB-MCT/remedial-assignment-ZiadAadim/README.md

 > ℹ️ This README provides a general overview of the project.
 > For detailed contribution guidelines, conventions, and policies, see [CONTRIBUTING.md](CONTRIBUTING.md), [CONVENTIONS.md](CONVENTIONS.md), and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

+Note: The codebase contains inline comments throughout the files to help guide you across the structure and logic of the project.

 # Tiny Crypto Economy Simulation